-We’ve reviewed several of the most popular precious metals companies here at HighYa, including Lear Capital, Merit Gold, and Regal Assets, and Rosland Capital claims that they’ll beat any competitor’s price at any time.
-The company also claims that all of their orders ship in 10 days or less.
+We’ve reviewed several of the most popular precious metals companies here at HighYa, including Lear Capital, Merit Gold, and Regal Assets, and Rosland Capital claims that all of their orders ship in 14 days or less.

 Is this what their customers are saying?

-Based on 47 Rosland Capital customer reviews on TrustLink.org, the company had an average rating of 3.7-stars (as of 10/7/15).
-Most of these reviews referenced specific Rosland Capital representatives, and common complaints centered around rude customer service, failure to respond to requests for information, receiving different coins than what they thought they were buying, and high spread fees (one customer noted 33%).
+Most of these appeared to reference specific Rosland Capital representatives, and common complaints centered around rude customer service, no response to information requests, receiving different coins than what were ordered, and high spread fees (one customer noted 33%).

 Better Business Bureau Feedback

 Rosland Capital was founded in 2005 by Marin Aleksov, and had an A+ Better Business Bureau rating at the time of our research, based on 22 closed complaints.